gobstones/gobstones-guidelines/src/pages/coding/code-styling/index.md

 Regarding spacing, we make use of 4 spaces instead of 2.

-### Filenames
+### Files and folders naming conventions

 We use the following conventions:

-* If your file exposes a single class, name the file as the class, using `PascalCase` (e.g. `DataReader.ts`)
+#### For folders

+* Folders at top level folders such as `src`, `test`, `stories`, and similar, are always named starting in lowercase, and using `kebab-case` if needed (e.g. `project-types`).
+* Folders other than top level folders represent modules.
+Thus, they should be named with `PascalCase`.

+#### For filenames

 * If your file exposes a single function, name the file as the function, using `camelCase` (e.g. `isEmptyArray.ts`).
+* If your file exposes a single class, name the file as the class, using `PascalCase` (e.g. `DataReader.ts`).
+Use singular for such names.
-* If your file exposes multiple elements, use `kebab-case` (e.g. `string-utils.ts`).
+* If your file exposes multiple elements, use `PascalCase` (e.g. `StringUtils.ts`).
+Prefer plural for such files when possible.

+#### For React components

 * React components are always named after the component, thus, using `PascalCase` (e.g. `ContactCard.tsx`).
+Use singular for such names.
 * React components adjacent file (such as the component style or similar) should be name as per the component  (e.g. `ContactCard.scss` if the component is named `ContactCard.tsx`).
-* Folders should be named with similar regards.
-If the folder exposes a module with multiple elements, use `kebab-case`, but if it "mainly" exposes a single class or function, use `PascalCase` or `camelCase`.
 * In the case of React components, use a folder per component, with the name of the component in `PascalCase`.

+#### Others

+Some projects may have more specific conventions, such as the `gobstones-guidelines` project, that requires the use of `kebab-case` for folders to match URLs.
+Read each project documentation to check if there is any additional expectation on the conventions applied.

 ---------------------------------------------------------------------